 Several other surprising statues can also be seen at the Adonis bath and waterfall.

-This looks very tempting.
+Visiting this destination in Cyprus looks very tempting.

-6. Sanctuary / Temple of Aphrodite
+6. Temple of Aphrodite: Sanctuary

 7. Aphrodite Waterpark, Pathos, Cyprus